The Hon Dame Silvia Cartwright, PCNZM, DBE, QSO

-Kathryn Dalziel is a partner at Taylor Shaw in Christchurch specialising in privacy and employment law as well as civil litigation and professional ethics.
+Kathryn Dalziel is in law practice on her own account as a barrister in Christchurch specialising in privacy and employment law as well as civil litigation and professional ethics.
 In her legal career which has spanned over 25 years, she has worked as a senior Crown prosecutor as well as a lecturer in privacy, employment law and legal ethics at the University of Canterbury.
 Kathryn has been presenting seminars on behalf of the Office of the Privacy Commissioner since 1996, is the author of “Privacy in Schools”, co-authored the chapters on Health Information and Employment Law in “Health Care and the Law (5th ed)” and co-authored “Ethics, Professional Responsibility and the Lawyer (3rd ed)”.
 Kathryn is a member of the New Zealand Law Society Human Rights and Privacy Committee and a member of IPPANZ.
 She regularly presents at conferences and seminars on privacy law and is a popular media commentator on privacy issues, including updates on NZ privacy law for Data Guidance in the United Kingdom.

 Katrine Evans has recently developed a specialist privacy practice as part of Hayman Lawyers in Wellington.
 She regularly writes on privacy topics, teaches privacy at postgraduate level at Victoria University and is an active member of the Law Society’s Human Rights and Privacy Committee.
 From 2004-2015 she was Assistant Privacy Commissioner, including being the Commissioner’s legal counsel.